go-testfixtures/testfixtures/README.md

 {{end}}
 ```

-## Generating fixtures for a existing database
+## Generating fixtures for an existing database

 The following code will generate a YAML file for each table of the database
 into a given folder.
 It may be useful to boostrap a test scenario from a sample